Preliminary Flood Insurance Rate Maps (FIRMs):

-Congress requires FEMA to update the nation's FIRMs periodicially so they remain current and accurately reflect local flood hazards.
+FIRMs are developed for communities who have chosen to participate in the National Flood Insurance Program.
+Congress requires FEMA to update the nation's FIRMs periodically so they remain current and accurately reflect local flood hazards.
 Flood risk can change over time.
 Natural changes in stream channels, beach erosion, and man-made changes, such as development and construction of bridges or sea walls, may decrease or increase the likelihood of flooding in a given area.
-Additionally, many FIRMs were developed in the late 1970s and the 1980s – there have been great advancements in the methodologies, technologies, and information available to identify and map flood hazards since that time.
+Additionally, many FIRMs in the region were developed in the late 1970s and the 1980s – there have been great advancements in the methodologies, technologies, and information available to identify and map flood hazards since that time.
 The New York/New Jersey coast is one of the most highly populated and developed coastlines in the nation, with a great amount of development having occurred since the area was last mapped.
 The coastal flood study underway will use the most current and accepted methods for modeling storm surge and coastal flood hazards available.

 What is the flood hazard information on the FIRMs used for?

-The flood zone designations on FIRMs are used to determine flood insurance rates and requirements.
+The flood zone designations and Base Flood Elevations shown on FIRMs are used to determine flood insurance rates and requirements.
 Communities also use the FIRMs to manage development and to make other floodplain management decisions.
 More precise, up-to-date flood hazard information can also help property owners make decisions on steps they can take to protect their families, neighbors, and property from flooding.

 Who is responsible for developing the coastal flood study and the new FIRMs?

-This coastal flood study is a shared effort among FEMA, its mapping partners and the U.S. Army Corps of Engineers, along with input and participation by the area's coastal counties and their communities.
-Visit the Partners page for additional information.
+This coastal flood study is a shared effort among FEMA, its mapping partners, including the New Jersey Department of Environmental Protection and the New York City Mayor’s Office of Long-Term Planning and Sustainability and the U.S. Army Corps of Engineers, along with input and participation by state agencies, the area's coastal counties and their communities.

-Will I be able to view the preliminary FIRM before it becomes effective?
+Will I be able to view the preliminary FIRM?

 Will I have the opportunity to comment on the preliminary FIRM before it becomes effective?

 Yes.
-Shortly after the preliminary FIRMs are issued, a community coordination meeting will be held by FEMA to explain the changes to the FIRM, answer questions, and obtain feedback from communities and the public.
+Shortly after the preliminary FIRMs are issued, a series of meetings will be held by FEMA to explain the changes to the FIRM, answer questions, and obtain feedback from community officials and the public.
 The times and dates of all meetings will be posted on this website.